 Major improvements have been made in surgery for bone cancer.
 In the past, it was often necessary to remove (amputate) the affected limb if osteosarcoma was found.
 Now it’s often possible just to remove the affected part of the bone and some of the healthy tissue around it.
 The bone is then replaced with a specially designed metal replacement (prosthesis) or a bone graft (bone taken from another part of the body).
 If the cancer affects a bone in or near a joint, the whole joint can often be replaced with an artificial one.
 These operations are known as limb-sparing surgery.

-Unfortunately, it’s not always possible to use limb-sparing surgery and sometimes removing the whole of the affected limb (amputation) may be the only way to treat the cancer.
-This is often due to the cancer spreading from the bone into the nerves and blood vessels around it.
+Unfortunately, it’s not always possible to use limb-sparing surgery and occasionally an amputation may be the only way to treat the cancer.
+This is often the case when cancer cells have spread from the bone into the nerves and blood vessels around it.

 The type of surgery you have will depend on a number of factors.
 Your surgeon will discuss the different types of surgery before any decision is made about your treatment.

 It’s often helpful to talk to someone who has had the same operation you are going to have.
 The medical and nursing staff can arrange this.
-On some wards a special counsellor may be available to discuss any worries you may have.
+On some wards, a counsellor may be available to discuss any worries you may have.